 But as much as I’d rather frolic in the sun all day with no sunscreen, there are times (like spending the whole day at the beach) when we’ve needed to use a bit of sunscreen to make sure we don’t turn into burnt lobsters.

 But there’s just one problem: most commercial sunscreens are chemical barrier sunscreens loaded with toxins.
-Those toxins are endocrine disrupters that are absorbed into the skin and enter the blood stream.
+Those toxins are endocrine disrupters that the skin absorbs.
+From there, they enter the blood stream.
 Yuck.
 No thank you.
 There are some good natural sunscreens on the market now, but they can be expensive, and not nearly as much fun as making your own!

 But if you’re not a DIYer and would rather just pick up a natural sunscreen alternative, never fear (though I’m not really sure why you clicked over to this post).
-I have a list of my top picks of sunscreens you can pick up from the store that are not filled with nasty toxins coming soon!
+I have a list of my top picks of sunscreens you can pick up from the store that are not filled with nasty toxins in this post!